robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 Now that you have verified that the brute force attack was successful and your instance was compromised, go back to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.

-> Does it look like we are early in the attack (just intrusion), or has the intruder started performing malicious actions?
+> Does it look like you are early in identifying the attack (just intrusion), or has the intruder started performing malicious actions?

 View the following GuardDuty findings and take a note of the resources involved:
 * **Recon:IAMUser/MaliciousIPCaller.Custom**